wultra/wultra-docs/docs/tutorials/Authentication-in-Mobile-Apps/iOS-Tutorial.md

 {% endcodetab %}
 {% endcodetabs %}

-Note that we not only decided to check for the mere usability of the biometry, but we also made sure that the user is not blocked by biometry in the case of the wet fingers.
-Also, you can notice the property `autoTriggerBiometry` that we use to automatically launch the biometry the first time unified PIN keyboard is opened.
+Note that decided to not only check for the mere availability of the biometry, but we also check for the remaining attempt count to make sure the user is not blocked in case of "wet fingers".
+Also, you can notice the property `autoTriggerBiometry` that we use to automatically launch the biometry only the first time a unified PIN keyboard is opened.
+For 2nd and further authentication attempts, we want the user to trigger the biometric authentication manually.

 ### Request Signing

-To sign the request data, you first need to prepare the `PowerAuthAuthentication` instance that specifies the authentication factors that you want to use.
+To sign the request data, you first need to prepare a `PowerAuthAuthentication` instance that specifies the authentication factors that you want to use.
 After that, you can compute the HTTP header with the signature and send the request to the server.

 {% codetabs %}
 {% codetab Swift %}